Eldurkar/CarND_Traffic_Sign_Classifier_Project_P3/README.md

 ### References
 The code in this project was adapted from the following sources:
-1. Lessons and videos that are part of the advanced lane finding project.
+1. Lessons and videos that were covered for the traffic sign classifier project.
 2. [Aymeric Damien](https://github.com/aymericdamien) and [Keisuke Shimokawa](https://github.com/KeisukeShimokawa)